gadamc/kdata/kdatabase/doc/KJson_Readme.txt

 "key" is the JSON name for the 'variable name' if you will.

 Now you can trivially walk the lists, recursively, and parse as you please.
-You can invoke KJson_Parse to get KJson to parse for you, and then you can take the root object, and traverse the structure (which is, formally, an N-tree), and tokenise as you please.
+You can invoke KJson::Parse to get KJson to parse for you, and then you can take the root object, and traverse the structure (which is, formally, an N-tree), and tokenise as you please.
 If you wanted to build a callback style parser, this is how you'd do it (just an example, since these things are very specific):